 North Vietnamese forces operating in the offensive on South Vietnam have attempted to cut the route from Saigon, the capital, to provincial towns.

-North Vietnamese forces operating in the offensive on South Vietnam have attempted to cut the route from Saigon, the capital, to provincial towns.
+Background: North Vietnamese forces operating in the offensive on South Vietnam have attempted to cut the route from Saigon, the capital, to provincial towns.
 Tactics include shelling or rocketing a village, occupying it briefly and razing it to the ground before leaving the villagers without food, crops or shelter -- then moving on to another front in the rapidly-moving war.

 One such village to suffer from tactics like this was Trung Hoa, in the Cu Chi district about twenty-two miles (35 kilometres) from Saigon.
 It was attacked and briefly occupied a few days ago -- and when the communist forces left on Tuesday (April 25) after a day and a half, the village was in ruins. south Vietnamese forces set after the North Vietnamese as they left -- but thick jungle in the area restricted military operations to an artillery barrage and a search patrol.